neolivaresgonzalez/data-science-with-python-course/README.md

 # Python data processing

 ## Courses Context
 I decided to enroll into 2-pack course of data processing with Python.
 When I took this courses I already had almost 10 years of experience with Python as programming language since my days at University of Santiago.
-Also, hade some work experience in my prevoius jobs.
+Also, I had some work experience with Python in my prevoius jobs.

 As a Software Engineer with Computer Sciense formation through this courses I could revisit again the fundamentals of Python and basic and intermediate data analysis.